AnkitPilankar/Financial-Consumer-Complaints/README.md

 1)Total Complaints: Total number of complaints received.

-2)Average Days to Resolution: Average time taken to resolve complaints.
+2)Average Days to Resolution: Average Day taken to receive complaints from CFPB.

-3)Timely Response Rate: Percentage of complaints responded to in a timely manner (Yes/No/Still Pending).
+3)Timely Response Rate % : Percentage of complaints responded to in a timely manner (Yes/No/Still Pending).

-4)Complaint Resolution Status:
+4)Complaint Resolution Status %:
 Percentage of complaints closed, including:

-Closed with Monetary/Non-Monetary Relief %
+i)Closed with Monetary/Non-Monetary Relief %

-Ongoing Complaints: Percentage of complaints still in progress %
+ii)Ongoing Complaints: Percentage of complaints still in progress %

-Closed with Explanation %
+iii)Closed with Explanation %

-Closed with No Explanation %
+iv)Closed with No Explanation %

 These KPIs provide insights into complaint handling efficiency, response timeliness, and the resolution quality.